 Firefighters make progress on Southern California wildfire

-LOS ANGELES (AP) — Cooler temperatures and higher humidity levels are helping firefighters advance on a wildfire that scorched the San Fernando Valley hills and forced thousands to evacuate from their homes.
+LOS ANGELES (AP) — Cooler temperatures and higher humidity levels are helping firefighters advance against a California wildfire that scorched San Fernando Valley hills and forced thousands to evacuate from their homes.

-The Los Angeles County Fire Department says Sunday the wildfire, which burned 12 square miles (31 square kilometers) is 41 percent contained.
+Fire officials said Sunday the blaze that burned 12 square miles (31 square kilometers) is 41 percent contained.

-In all, the fire damaged or destroyed 32.
+In all, the fire damaged or destroyed 32 structures.
 A man went into cardiac arrest and died when the fire broke out late Thursday.

-The cause of the fire was under investigation and fire officials said they were looking into witness reports that they saw flames at the base of a power transmission tower.
+The cause of the fire was under investigation and fire officials said they were looking into a report by a witness that flames were seen at the base of a power transmission tower.